 - Ability to perform basic math computations including adding, subtracting, multiplying and averaging all units of measure.

-- Ability to compute fractions, percentages and decimals.
+- Ability to compute fractions, percents and decimals.

-To perform this job successfully an individual should be proficient in a Windows environment and have knowledge of email systems, PowerPoint, Blackboard and online lab environments.
+- To perform this job successfully, an individual should be proficient in a Windows environment and have knowledge of email systems, PowerPoint, MS Office and relevant applications, and Internet platforms, etc.

 How to Apply